How to build a sales process: A complete guide with examples

 • Lead qualification → Confirm budget, authority, and timeline.

-• Discovery → Identify specific problems and decision-making process.
+• Discovery → Identify specific problems and the decision-making process.

 • Proposal → Send a tailored offer within 48 hours.